openSUSE/rstxml2docbook/README.rst

    c.
 Add processing instruction in :code:`<screen>`, if the maximum characters
       inside screen exceeds a certain value.

 #.
-Transform DocBook 4 tree into DocBook 5, if option :option:`--db4` is not set.

-#.
 Output tree, either by saving it or by printing it to std out.